hcliou/hcliou.github.io/_pages/about.md

 ## Trivia

 1. In my not-so-leisure time, I would devote my time to the following topics:
-2. T
    * Physics
    * Psychology: especially Critical Psychology and other nonmainstream approaches
    * Sociology: theory and some emerging topics, such as emotion and friendship
+2. This website is currently designed with the color used in the [Penn logo](https://branding.web-resources.upenn.edu/elements-penn-logo).